 The benefits you receive from Medicare are based on a schedule of fees for medical services set by the Australian Government.
 The Medicare Benefits Schedule (MBS) lists a wide range of consultations, procedures and tests, and the schedule fee for each of these items.
 Benefits are only payable for hospital procedures that are listed in the MBS and/or meet the eligibility criteria for Medicare benefits.
-You can look up a service or item number via www.mbsonline.gov.au or ask your medical practitioner.
+You can look up a service or item number at mbsonline.gov.au, or by asking your medical practitioner.

 Nursing Home Type Patients

-Non-acute certified admissions exceeding 35 days may be defined as Nursing Home Type Patient.
-Co-payment may apply, please contact us for more information.
+Non-acute certified admissions exceeding 35 days may be defined as a Nursing Home Type Patient.
+A co-payment may apply, please contact us for more information.

-- medical devices not included in hospital theatre fee charges as determined by law; and
+- medical devices not included in hospital theatre fee charges as determined by law.

-*Special consideration for benefits toward high cost medications, exceptional medical procedures or other extraordinary costs related to the health care of a TUH member may be given at the discretion of TUH and requests are considered on a case-by-case basis.
+Special consideration for benefits toward high cost medications, exceptional medical procedures or other extraordinary costs related to the health care of a TUH member may be given at the discretion of TUH in accordance with the hospital contract.
+Requests are considered on a case-by-case basis.

-For more information please refer to the Ombudsman’s brochure ‘Doctor’s Bills’ which you can download from www.ombudsman.gov.au.
-Alternatively you can contact us and we’ll send you a copy.
+For more information, please refer to the Commonwealth Ombudsman’s brochure ‘Doctor’s Bills’ which you can download from www.ombudsman.gov.au.
+Alternatively, you can contact us and we’ll send you a copy.

 An extras out-of-pocket cost is the difference between the amount a service provider charges and the benefit TUH pays.
 For example, if a physiotherapist charges $70 for a visit and TUH pays a benefit of $32, the out-of-pocket cost would be $38.

-Visiting a preferred service provider can reduce the out-of-pocket costs you are required to pay.
+Visiting a preferred service provider may reduce the out-of-pocket costs you are required to pay.
 For a list of TUH’s preferred dental and optical providers, please click here.

 Overseas products, treatments and services